Hunter Dickinson scores 21 as No. 1 Kansas routs North Carolina Central 99-56

 NC Central will find life much easier in the MEAC, where the Eagles were picked to finish third this season.

-KU coach Bill Self had expressed concern about his team’s ability to shoot from beyond the 3-point arc, but the Jayhawks were 13 of 23 against the Eagles.
+Kansas had struggled in exhibitions against Illinois and Fort Hays State from beyond the 3-point line but went 13 of 23 against the Eagles.
 That included a 9-of-12 mark in the first half.

 UP NEXT